Essential HTML

 This is a short course in the essential elements of HTML.
 It was tested

-using Internet Explorer, Firefox and Netscape.
+using Internet Explorer, Firefox and Chrome.
 Some details in the

 examples are only seen correctly in Internet Explorer and Firefox.